Systems-Modeling/SysML-v2-Pilot-Implementation/org.omg.sysml.jupyter.installer/DEPLOY.md

 # Deployment

-The following are the steps for an opinionated deployment of the SysML v2 Jupyter tooling in a multi-tenant JupyterHub environment to serve as a reference.
+The following are the steps for a reference deployment of the SysML v2 Jupyter tooling in a multi-tenant JupyterHub environment.

 ## Prerequisites